cschreib/lxgui/README.md

     sf::Event event;
     while (window.pollEvent(event))
     {
-        // ...

-        // Send these to the input manager sfml_source.on_sfml_event(event);
+        // Send these to the input source. sfml_source.on_sfml_event(event);

+        // NB: Do not react these raw events directly.
+Some of them should be
+        // captured by the GUI, and must not propagate to the world rendered below.
+        // Use the input signals from manager->get_world_input_dispatcher() instead.
     }

     // Compute time spent since last GUI update